-Sometimes a song can give you the right words to end a relationship, especially when this moment comes with a messy mix of emotions.
+Sometimes a song can give you the right words to end a relationship, especially when this breakup comes with a messy mix of emotions.

 “The Thrill Is Gone” – B.B.
 King